points to consider

 they dust & water proofed?

-down?
+disassembling them?
 Where do the tent poles, ropes & pegs go?
 Does the awning need to be

 unzipped each time?